KayleeDavisGitHub/Intro-to-Networks-With-R/README.md

 2- Centrality
 This script goes through how to measure centrality in multiple different ways, and what some of the measures mean - and plotting based upon centrality measures.

+3- Nodes
+Includes properties on nodes, structural equivilance, roles, and positions.

+4- Diad/Triad
+This includes calculations and interpretations of diads and triads and when they might be useful in calculations (a lead in to community detection).

+5- Community
+This includes assortativity and community structure detection and graphing.

+6- Models
+This lecture only briefly covers basic network modeling and statistical interpretation.